👋🏼 I'm an HCI researcher at the intersection of technology, behavior, and health.

 2025 - Ongoing

-Walk2Joy 2.0.
-Improving Affective Associations and Identity with Physical Activity for Middle-aged to Older Adults with an Adaptive mHealth Intervention.
-MRT Study.
+Envisioning Future Selves: Building Intrinsic Motivation with Physical Activity for Middle-aged to Older Adults: an Adaptive mHealth Intervention.
+Factorial Study.

 In preparation

-MOVIN-HF.
-MObile health intervention to INcrease activity in Heart Failure.
-Human-Centered Design Study.
+MOVIN-HF: MObile health intervention to INcrease activity in Heart Failure.
+Aim 2, Human-Centered Design Study.

 NHLBI (NIH) Grant Funded